SubhojitGhimire/Miti-Tithi/README.md

 SETUP:
 1. Ensure you have Python installed on your system.
 (Recommended <a href="https://www.python.org/downloads/release/python-31010/">Python 3.10.10</a>)
-2. Download this Repository.
+2. <a href="https://github.com/SubhojitGhimire/Miti-Tithi/archive/refs/heads/main.zip">Download this Repository</a>.
 Unzip it.
 (Ensure folder name is Miti-Tithi-main , if not, rename the folder to Miti-Tithi-main)
 3. Open Folder and Run setup.exe.bat file as administrator.
 (Right-click -> Show More Options -> Run As Administrator)
 All Set!
 Restart your PC and the widget will appear automatically!